hydephp/develop/docs/getting-started/architecture-concepts.md

 So for example, a source file stored as `_docs/getting-started/installation.md` will be compiled into `_site/docs/installation`, and placed in the sidebar group `Getting Started`.

 You can learn more about this in the [documentation pages documentation](documentation-pages#using-sub-directories).

+## Terminology

+In this quick reference, we'll briefly go over some terminology and concepts used in HydePHP.
+This will help you understand the documentation and codebase better, as well as helping you know what to search for when you need help.

+### Laravel

+Laravel is the PHP framework that HydePHP is built on top of.
+We use a specialized version called Laravel Zero, which is optimized for command-line applications.

+### Front Matter

+Front Matter is a block of YAML, stored at the top of a Markdown file, enclosed by a set of triple-dashed lines.
+It is commonly used to store metadata about the content, such as the title, author, date, etc.

+### Markdown

+Markdown is a lightweight markup language that uses plain text formatting syntax, designed to make it easy to create structured content for the web.
+HydePHP uses Markdown as the base for most of its content files.

+### Blade

+Blade is the templating engine from Laravel, which allows developers to write clean and reusable code for the presentation layer of web applications.
+HydePHP uses Blade both for the built-in views and components, as well as to provide powerful templating capabilities through Blade-based pages.

+### YAML

+YAML is a human-readable data serialization format used for configuration files and often used as the syntax for Front Matter in HydePHP content files.
+YAML is designed to be easily read by humans and parsed by machines, making it a popular choice for many applications and frameworks.